dixonly/esxcliext/README.md

 ```

-I have yet been able to explain why this is happening.
-However, any VIBs that I manually create can be installed successfully.
+I have yet been able to explain why this is happening; the most likely suspect is the usage of the gzip library in Python.
+Regardless, any VIBs that I manually create can be installed successfully.
 If the vib created by vibcreate.py is not working for you, try the following procedure:

 1. run vibcreate.py to generate the contents of the "usr" and "opt" directories
 2. Create the tar bundle: tar cvf esxcli-nsx-ext opt usr